-The Aurora Winter Festival is Vancouver’s newest Christmas-themed attraction with holiday lights, market vendors and amusement rides in December 2018.
+The Aurora Winter Festival is a Vancouver Christmas-themed attraction with holiday lights, market vendors and amusement rides at the PNE.

 This article contains the following information:

-A new North Pole-inspired Christmas festival has arrived in Vancouver.
-The attraction includes market vendors, a tubing slide, outdoor skating rink, food trucks, live entertainment, visits with Santa Claus and various family-friendly activities.
+A new North Pole-inspired Christmas festival arrived in Vancouver a couple of years ago.
+The attraction included market vendors, a tubing slide, outdoor skating rink, food trucks, live entertainment, visits with Santa Claus and various family-friendly activities.

-The Aurora Winter Festival runs from November 23rd until December 30th, 2018.
-It takes place at Concord Pacific Place which is located near the eastern tip of False Creek not far from Science World.
+Last year the Aurora Winter Festival celebrated its second year.
+This time it took place at the Pacific National Exhibition fairgrounds from November 22nd until December 31st.
+The year before, in its first year, it ran from November 23rd until December 30th at Concord Pacific Place which is located near the eastern tip of False Creek not far from Science World.

 What to Expect

-The Aurora Winter Festival is a magical place and great for young families.
+In years when it does take place, the Aurora Winter Festival is a magical place and good for young families.
+Hopefully it will be able to run again in 2021.

-To get an idea of what it might look like, take the present-day Vancouver Christmas Market and Enchant Christmas Festival (an attraction from a couple of years ago), and combine them together.
+To get an idea of what it looks like, take the present-day Vancouver Christmas Market and an outdoor version of Glow Christmas, and combine them together.
 Then add a tubing hill like you might find up at one of the local ski hills, but a smaller version, plus the ice rink at Grouse Mountain’s Peak of Christmas.
-Combine everything together in one spot, divide by two, place it in Concord Pacific Place, and that’s what you’ll see at the Aurora Winter Festival in 2018.
+Combine everything together in one spot, divide by two, spread it out over a large area and that’s what you’ll see at the Aurora Winter Festival.
+It’s pretty cool!

 Festival Dates and Times